88lex/sasync/README.md

 5. **`json.count`** is an external counter for the json set.
 This allows running multiple instances of sasync that pull in sequence from the jsons without wasting or duplicating usage.
 6. Two sample set files with rclone source, destination and max-transfer size. **`set.tv.sample`** and **`set.movies.sample`**
 7. **`filter and filter.sweep`** contain file patterns to include or exclude from sasync.
-At the moment these are files that sometimes hang rclone service side copying, so we skip them.
-Typically it is only a handful of files.
+You may customize the filters in many ways to suit your own needs / use case.
 8. **`utils` folder** contains a few misc scripts. `readsets` will check if your set.* files are readable by sasync. `cleansets` will replace tabs and unreadable characters in your set.* files.
 Syntax is `./cleansets set.video`.
 9. **`install_sasync`** will automate some installation tasks for you.
 It is intended for use during initial install, but can be used with subsequent installs.